 Dill has antibacterial, antiseptic, antispasmodic, cardio depressant, carminative, digestive, diuretic, blood sugar lowering, blood pressure lowing, breast milk stimulating, and laxative properties.
-For medicinal purpose its seeds, leaves and roots are used.
-The recommended dose of its seeds is 1/2-1 teaspoon for chewing;and 2 teaspoon seeds for soaking in cup of water.
+For the medicinal purpose its seeds, leaves and roots are used.
+The recommended dose of its seeds are 1/2-1 teaspoon for chewing;and 2 teaspoon seeds for soaking in cup of water.

 Dill seeds infusion is prepared by soaking seeds in boiling water.
 Two teaspoon of crushed seeds are soaked in one cup of boiling water.
 This is steeped for 10-15 minutes to prepare infusion.